 Jurisprudence Resolution 1: Deals with the Rectified Scottish Rite (CBCS/KBCH), particularly with sanctions that may fall upon a Sir Knight should he join an unrecognized Masonic Templar Order.
 This resolution passed.

 Jurisprudence Resolution 2: Deals with the authority of the Grand Encampment to confer the Fourth through the Sixth degrees of the Rectified Scottish Rite.
 The resolution passed.
-From what I've heard there a number of Grand Lodges that have declared the Grand Priory as clandestine organization.
+From what I've heard they're a number of Grand Lodges that have declared the Grand Priory as a clandestine organization.